 The physical handicap was a major factor in Scobie sending only a limited team to Sydney for the Randwick Autumn Meeting that year – Emir, Sweet Nell and F.J.A. – given that he was unable to accompany them, and they went in charge of his head lad.
 It was Bob Lewis who superintended the Scobie team at the Racecourse Hotel, Flemington, during the V.R.C.
 Autumn Meeting while the trainer recuperated at Rupertswood, the sprawling residence belonging to Sir Rupert Clarke at Sunbury.
 Nonetheless, James Scobie had much to look forward to in the spring insofar as the Derbies and the Cups were concerned, and he knew it.
 For that season, James Scobie was blessed with not one but three smart colts – apart from Sylvanite, the Ballarat stables hosted Sylvan King and Demas as well.
 Before deciding on his team to bring across to Sydney for the A.J.C.
 Spring Meeting that year, he arranged a gallop in early August matching all three colts on the Dowling Forest course.
 Sylvan King won the trial by five lengths and was clocked to cover the mile and a half in 2 minutes and 41 seconds – the fastest gallop ever timed on that ground.
 Scobie decided to withdraw Sylvan King from his prospective engagements at the A.J.C. fixture and leave the colt at home to be reserved for either the Caulfield or Melbourne Cups.
 The trainer settled on a team of five for his assault across the Murray: Sylvanite and Demas for the Derby; Fairy States for The Metropolitan; and Emir and Sweet Nell for the weight-for-age races.
 The happy band arrived at Randwick full of confidence in late August.

 James Scobie might have left his big gun at home, but in either Sylvanite or Demas, he was supremely confident that he would capture his third Derby at Randwick in the space of just five years.
 Demas, a low-set, rich-brown colt with power behind the saddle, was by Pilgrim’s Progress out of a Robinson Crusoe mare, and regarded by Scobie as the better stayer and the likely winner if the Derby was run at speed; Sylvanite’s exciting turn of foot, on the other hand, was likely to prove devastating in a dawdling Derby.
 Each colt had done plenty of working gallops on the Dowling Forest course, and each crossed the Murray in splendid fettle.
 Moreover, each did well in the stables after arriving, although they showed-up poorly in gallops.
 Improvements to the Randwick course that had not been available to Scobie in earlier years were the new tan and cinders tracks that had been completed and posted the previous November.
 These proved particularly useful given the prevalence of severe frosts during late August.
 The week before the Derby, the trainer sent both colts out for a mile-and-a-half gallop together and was devastated when the pair finished badly and made slow time, albeit with Demas showing to advantage over his much bigger stablemate.
 Stable jockey Bob Lewis couldn’t explain it, and after that misadventure, both Scobie and Lewis lost faith that either colt could take the classic.
-Though Lewis was committed to ride Sylvanite, none of the stable’s principal patrons had a shilling on him, while Demas carried a series of modest wagers at best.
+Though Lewis was committed to riding Sylvanite, none of the stable’s principal patrons had a shilling on him, while Demas carried a series of modest wagers at best.

 The 1904 A.J.C.
 Derby field and race conditions are set out in the table below: